Boilers: A Reef Break North of Taghazout

 Skill Level

 Intermediate.
 The reef and unpredictable sections make it unsuitable for beginners.
 The waves aren’t as powerful as Killers or Anchor Point, but the reef is real and a bad wipeout has consequences.
+If you’re still learning, Devil’s Rock in Tamraght is the better option — sandy bottom, forgiving waves, and surf schools on site.

 Getting There